Loss of a loved one

 Cheque management

-Managing cheques can sometimes be confusing.
+Managing cheques can sometimes be confusing, especially as the Australian Government begins to phase their use out.
 To make sure things go smoothly follow these two simple rules:

 1. Cheques made out to the individual deceased person must be deposited into their account before the account is finalised.